Shinwari536/census_check_zkp/ReadMe.md

 Next, we generate a .zkey file that will contain the proving and verification keys together with all phase 2 contributions

-- Execute the following command to start a new zkey:
+- Execute the following command to start a new zkey
 ```bash
 snarkjs groth16 setup outputs/mkt2_circuit.r1cs pot12_final.ptau mkt2_circuit_0000.zkey`
 ```

-- Contribute to the phase 2 of the ceremony:
+- Contribute to the phase 2 of the ceremony
 ```bash
 snarkjs zkey contribute mkt2_circuit_0000.zkey mkt2_circuit_0001.zkey --name="1st Contributor Name" -v`
 ```